 Planning The Well Profile

-We must design the wellbore trajectory to hit a given target to start planning a directional well.
+We must design the 3d wellbore trajectory to hit a given target to start planning a directional well.
 The first thing to consider is selecting the most economical design for the directional drilling trajectory profile.
-Of course, you shall consider which build, hold, or drop trajectory calculation suits you.
+Of course, we shall think which build, hold, or drop trajectory calculation suits us.

 Allocation Of Slots To Target

-Even this is not always as simple as you would think.
-From a directional driller‘s viewpoint, slots on the North East of the platform or pad should be used for wells whose targets are in a North Easterly direction.
-However, other considerations generally exist (e.g., water injection wells may have to be grouped together for manifolding requirements).
-Also, as more wells are drilled and the reservoir model is upgraded, it has been known that targets to be changed!
+Even this is more complex than we would think.
+From directional driller’s viewpoint, slots on the northeast of the platform (platform rigs) or pad should be used for wells whose targets are in a North Easterly direction.
+However, other considerations generally exist (e.g., water injection wells may have to be grouped for manifolding requirements).
+Also, as more wells are drilled, and the reservoir model is upgraded, it has been known that targets will be changed!